RAFALES

 Description

-Bookchin’s Magnus Opus, The Ecology of Freedom, aims to show how social hierarchy – the domination of the rich over the poor, of white people over people of color, of those considered unhealthy over those so considered – facilitates and encourages the domination of humans over nature.
+Bookchin’s Magnum Opus, The Ecology of Freedom, aims to show how social hierarchy – the domination of the rich over the poor, of white people over people of color, of those considered unhealthy over those so considered – facilitates and encourages the domination of humans over nature.
 This main thesis of social ecology, that we must destroy hierarchy to liberate nature, will be presented in three dialogues.
 First, with the thesis of religious primo-hierarchization (Bakounine, Clastres), then with the ecofeminist idea of the domination of women as a prerequisite for the domination of nature (Merchant, Federici) and finally with the contemporary rehabilitation of Marxian ecology (Bellamy Foster).

 6:30pm